Aashritha-Torupunuri/Uxplore/README.md

 # UXplore

 A high-fidelity web platform designed to make UX education accessible and engaging for first-year students.
-Built as a group project for UX103 at Wilfrid Laurier University.
+Built as a  project for UX at Wilfrid Laurier University.

 🔗 **[Live Demo](#)** ← paste your Vercel/Netlify link here